-To adjust Bass, Treble, Fade and Balance, press the MENU button until the desired mode appears in the display.
-Press the SEEK button to adjust Bass and Treble to the desired level.
-You can also use the SEEK button to adjust Fade and Balance modes.
-Fade adjusts the sound level between the front and rear speakers and Balance adjusts the sound between the right and left speakers.
+To adjust the Bass, Treble, Fade and Balance, press the MENU button until the desired mode appears in the display.
+Press the A SEEK or TRACK ▼ button to adjust the setting to the desired level (-5 to +5).
+Balance adjusts the sound between the right and left speakers.
+Fade adjusts the sound between the front and rear speakers.